New Checkmat update

 • great for playing with friends nearby,

-• convenient for travel,
+• convenient while traveling,

 • ideal for teaching beginners.